GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 #### Example

-If a user clicks an ad and converts three days later, you may receive the report about seven days later.
+If a user clicks an ad and converts three days later, you may receive the report approximately seven days later.

 {% Details %}